mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ## Amazon Elastic Compute Cloud, Amazon EC2

+- It's an Infrastructure-as-a-Service (IaaS) product
+- EC2 is a core AWS product that provides virtual machines known as instances.
-Amazon EC2 provides resizable compute capacity in cloud.
+- Amazon EC2 provides resizable compute capacity in cloud.

-Compute refers to the amount of computational power required to fullfill your workload.
+- Compute refers to the amount of computational power required to fullfill your workload.

+EC2 is ideal for:

+- Monolithic applications
+- Consistent, long-running compute scenarios
+- Applications that require full OS/runtime installations
+- Services, endpoints, and/or applications that require high availability

 Two concepts key to launching instances: